 Margaret is an Associate and specialises in wills, the establishment and administration of trusts, probate, tax planning, powers of attorney and court of protection work.

-Margaret joined Hart Brown in 2017, bringing with her 25 years' experience to the Trusts & Estates department in Cobham.
-She has worked as a Private Client lawyer in Surrey for over 25 years, and is also a member of STEP and the Law Society Private Client Section.
+Margaret joined Hart Brown in 2017, bringing with her a wealth of experience to the Trusts & Estates department in Cobham.
+She has worked as a Private Client lawyer in Surrey for over 30 years, and is also a member of STEP and the Law Society Private Client Section.

 Helen enjoys helping clients who may be going through a difficult time in their life, by lifting the burden of stress which can be felt, when dealing with the estate or affairs of a loved one.